JuanPelusa/audiolusa-react-js/README.md

 (You need to have public SSH keys in your GitHub for the link above), gh repo clone JuanPelusa/audiolusa-react-js.

-Once you do the first step, open the project folder and type "npm run dev" on the vscode terminal to see the project on http://localhost:5173/.
+Once you do the first step, open the project folder and run "npm install", then run "npm run dev" on the vscode terminal to see the project on http://localhost:5173/.
-Make sure you have Node.js and npm pre-installed on your machine before running the application.
+Make sure you have Node.js pre-installed on your machine before running the application.

 # Documentation